lguez/Max_diff_nc/docs/installation.md

 ### Troubleshooting installation with CMake

-If your installation of NetCDF or NetCDF-Fortran is in a non-standard location, and CMake does not find it, then re-run cmake setting the variable `CMAKE_PREFIX_PATH` to the directory containing it.
+If your installation of NetCDF-Fortran is in a non-standard location, and CMake does not find it, then re-run cmake setting the variable `CMAKE_PREFIX_PATH` to the directory containing it.
 CMake will then search `${CMAKE_PREFIX_PATH}/lib`, `${CMAKE_PREFIX_PATH}/include`, etc. For example:

 	cmake . -DCMAKE_PREFIX_PATH:PATH=/path/to/my/favorite/installation

-If CMake picks an installation of NetCDF with a CMake config file, and you want another installation of NetCDF that does not have a CMake config file, then re-run cmake with the option `FIND_PACKAGE_PREFER_MODULE_netCDF`:

-	cmake . -DFIND_PACKAGE_PREFER_MODULE_netCDF=ON

 ## Installation directly with make